 And that’s the reason I kind of hate Facebook, in a way (I still use Facebook, though, to connect with loved ones and like-minded individuals).

-If you notice, a lot of Facebook users think they’re always right and others’ opinions are wrong.
+If you notice, most Facebook users think they’re always right and others’ opinions are wrong.
 And we’re not aware of it.

 Though I don’t really care what they do — I respect them — but I think we’re missing something very important here:

 Facebook (or other social media sites) weren’t invented to start chaos or misunderstanding.

 Facebook is for sharing our thoughts and helping each other so we can evolve into a better society.
 It’s for learning and connecting and understanding different worldviews.

 And not about changing people, it’s about changing yourself first.

 So stop acting like you know the whole thing.
 The truth is, you don’t.
 You just want attention, you want to be heard, you want to act smarter than your friends.